 As followers of Jesus, many of us have either discovered or rediscovered a rich source of prayers and heartfelt expressions found in our Bibles known as Psalms of Lament.
 Praying through Psalm 42 with its honest refrain: “Why are you cast down, O my soul, and why are you disquieted within me?
 Hope in God; for I shall again praise him, my help and my God” (Psalm 42:11).

 This pastoral expression of prayer brings us comfort, reassurance and hope for our hurting souls.
 We remind ourselves where our real source of hope lies.
 But is this kind of prayer really enough?
 While it may be honest and certainly a place to begin, might there be other ways to pray—ones that go beyond our need to express how we are feeling?
-How can we pray in ways that bring us into greater alignment with everything that God may be intending to accomplish during this season?
+How can we pray in ways that bring us into greater alignment with everything that God may be intending to accomplish during a crisis season?

-God’s ways are higher than our ways, and God’s thoughts than our thoughts (Isaiah 55:8–9).
+God’s ways are higher than our ways, and God’s thoughts higher than our thoughts (Isaiah 55:8-9).
 God alone sees the big picture of our lives from an eternal perspective, knows what is really going on behind the scenes in these crises, and the purpose for which God allows it both in our individual lives and in our world.
 How can we pray as God’s people in greater spiritual alignment with Jesus and God’s kingdom purposes in the midst of our crisis?

 Elisha’s prayer for eyes to see